The retail talent shortage is real.

 So how can the sector rebound?
 How can retailers attract people to jobs again?
 How can they retain staff and encourage people to build long-term careers?

-To turn retail back into an industry that people want to join, we have to turn retail cultures into environments where people feel valued, nurtured, and – you guessed it – recognized
+The answer may lie in employee appreciation.
+To turn retail back into an industry that people want to join, we have to turn retail cultures into environments where people feel valued, nurtured, and – you guessed it – recognized.

-Here’s why employee recognition could be the secret ingredient to a better future for retailers.
+Here’s why retail employee recognition could be the secret ingredient to a better future for the sector.

-Implementing employee recognition could be a game-changer for retailers in the current climate.
+Implementing rewards and recognition in the retail industry could be a game-changer in the current climate.
 When done effectively, recognition can help improve culture in retail in a number of areas, impacting everything from turnover to long-term development to the overall employee experience.
 Here’s a breakdown of some of the key areas where recognition can make a big impact.

 Morale and retail employee experience

-Understandably, this has left a lot of retail staff feeling disillusioned, burnt out, and overwhelmed.
+Over time, this can leave a lot of retail staff feeling disillusioned, burnt out, and overwhelmed.
 Making them feel recognized for their contributions is a small way to make them feel more valued and create a more rewarding retail employee experience.

 Employee retention